Return to Projects Page.

 eMERGE-PGx was a multi-site test of the concept that genetic sequence information can be coupled to electronic medical records (EMRs) for use in healthcare.
 This project focused on pharmacogenomics (PGx) – the idea that individual variation in drug response includes a genomic component.
 The Network used the PGRNSeq sequencing platform developed by the PGRN Network.
 PGRNSeq was developed in a cooperation between Deep Sequencing Resources at the Baylor College of Medicine and the University of Washington to fully characterize the genetic variation across human populations in 84 genes.
 Though this project completed during Phase II of the eMERGE Network, work is still ongoing.
 Sequencing and phenotype data are housed in SPHINX (Sequence, PHenotype Integration Exchange).

-Currently the Network has launched an effort to sequence DNA from 25,000 participants across the consortium.
-These genotypes are being sequenced on an eMERGE specific panel based off of ACMG 56 and the results will then be returned to the participants.
+During this phase the Network has launched an effort to sequence DNA from 25,000 participants across the consortium.
+These genotypes were sequenced on an eMERGE specific panel based off of ACMG 56 and the results have been returned to the participants.
 Learn more about the eMERGEseq panel here.

 Nine hundred Whole Genome Sequencing (WGS) data are available from each CHOP (pediatric subjects) and Northwestern (adult subjects).
 These subjects are racially and ethnically diverse and include European, African and Hispanic ancestry.
 All subjects also have electronic health record information at their respective site, allowing for potential genotype/phenotype analysis.